 If you already know what you need the filter to remove, read on to see how each of the filters compares head to head.

 Berkey gravity fed water filters have been popular with preppers, homesteaders and natural living enthusiasts for quite some time.

 They have been the go to source for many people to purify their water whether they have a well or rely on city water.
 The biggest reason is that it works without any installation and uses no electricity.

 It’s an ideal solution for people living off grid or that are afraid of blackouts or power supply issues in case of a natural disaster.
-Not only that, but in the event of a natural disaster, the drinking water is usually affected and the Berkey provides an easy solution to that.
+Not only that, but in the event of a natural disaster, the drinking water is usually affected and the Berkey water filter provides an easy solution to that.

 The other reason they are popular is that they last a long time.
 The filters can go up to 5 years with heavy use or up to 6,000 gallons, whichever comes first.
 This offsets the high initial cost to buy since it doesn’t require buying replacement filters for a few years.

 Berkey filters remove quite a bit of contaminants from bacteria, to heavy metals to pesticides and even have the option to add on an extra filter for fluoride and arsenic that are ideal for use with well water.
 Even raw, untreated water can come ready to drink.

 There are a few important areas where the Berkey gravity fed filters are not worth it, however.
 For some people, anyway.